wdlindmeier/AppLauncher/README.md

 ![image](https://raw.github.com/wdlindmeier/AppLauncher/master/misc/launcher_screenshot.png)

 ###Instructions
 1) Create a directory on all of the client machines that contatins the apps and wallpapers.
-This path must be identical on each machine.

 2) Open apps/AppLauncherClient on all of the client machines.
 This app coordinates with the Launcher to start and stop local processes.
 The client opens in full-screen mode, but this can be toggled by pressing 'f'.

 3) Open AppLauncher on the controller machine.
-When it boots, you'll be asked to select a .schedule file.
+When it launches, you'll be asked to select a .schedule file.
 You can find a sample in the "schedules" folder.
-This is the format to create your own:
+Here is the format to create your own:

 ```xml
 <schedule>